brugr/website/content/about.md

 Current favs are [Deep Rock Galactic](https://store.steampowered.com/app/548430/Deep_Rock_Galactic/) and [VRChat](https://store.steampowered.com/app/438100/VRChat/).
 I used to be a pretty heavy rhythm-game player as well, getting decently high on the [Beat Saber](https://store.steampowered.com/app/620980/Beat_Saber/) leaderboards, but after hurting my wrists I don't really play them as competitively as before.

 The types and genres of music I regularly listen to are drum and bass, "harder styles" like hardstyle, uptempo, rawstyle, frenchcore and more.
-I've also recently started getting into bass house/uk bassline, techno and psytrance.